tomvanbraeckel/yamcs.github.com/docs/studio/Explorer.md

 Use right-click **Open With** for more control over how the file is to be opened.

 #### Searching
 An advanced search and replace dialog is available from the **Search** menu.
-If you select a node in the navigator before opening the Search dialog, this dialog will be configured to only search resources under that node.
+If you select a node in the explorer before opening the Search dialog, this dialog will be configured to only search resources under that node.

 ![Search](/assets/studio/search.png){: .center-image }